Daniel-Walbolt/tailwind-plugin/README.md

 > Customize the glob patterns used to match css files in the provided directory.
 Internally, the [glob](https://www.npmjs.com/package/glob) package is used; use their docs for reference on proper glob patterns.
 >
 > Defaults to match all immediate and nested .css files ("**/*.css")
 >
+> It is recommended to better utilize this setting than use additional ```ParseDirectory``` invocations for parsing multiple directories.
+Multiple invocations of this method will cause inaccurate tracking of duplicate rules and will add them all to TailwindCSS.
+This will result in multiple stylings for the same class name.
+For some this may be a feature, but it generally means you have a messy style system.
+>
 > ---
 > ```ts